-The Stonehenge Welcome Centre provides its visitors with a history of the site.
-It also has an exhibition containing some excavated artefacts and some recreated Neolithic huts that were supposedly built near the site.
-I also found out that during World War I, the area around Stonehenge was the largest military training complex in the world!
-Very cool.
+The Stonehenge Welcome Center provides its visitors with a history of Stonehenge and the surrounding area.
+It also has an exhibition containing some excavated artifacts and recreated Neolithic huts that were supposedly built near the area.
+I also found out that during World War I, the area around Stonehenge was the largest military training complex in the world.

-Before you take the land train to Stonehenge, I recommend getting one of the complimentary audio guides.
-There are a few plaques around the area, but the audio guide will give you an in-depth history surrounding Stonehenge.
+Before you take the land train to Stonehenge from the welcome center, I recommend getting one of the complimentary audio guides.
+There are a few plaques around the area, but the audio guide will give you an in-depth history of Stonehenge and its mysteries.

 A few interesting facts: No one will probably know exactly why Stonehenge was built, but they know that it was built in three stages.
-It’s incredible how astronomically correct Stonehenge is, even after all these years.
+Stonehenge is still astronomically correct, even after all these years.
 During midwinter and the summer solstice, there are two stones that the sun sets directly over, called sarsens.
 All around the monument and in the surrounding area are burial mounds called barrows that tell the archaeologists a lot about the people who lived around Stonehenge.

-If you choose, the bus tour also stops at Old Sarum on the way back to Salisbury from Stonehenge.
-It is the site of earliest settlement in Salisbury.
-It was an Iron Age fort, turned into the first cathedral and occupied by the Romans, Saxons, and Normans.
-I chose not to go because the bus only made a stop there every hour and I wanted to make the most of Salisbury and the cathedral (you know my obsession with them…).
+If you choose, the Stonehenge bus tour also stops at Old Sarum on the way back to Salisbury from Stonehenge.
+Once an Iron Age fort, it is the site of the earliest settlement in Salisbury.
+It was turned into the first cathedral and occupied at various points in history by the Romans, Saxons, and Normans.
+I chose not to go because the bus only made a stop there every hour and I wanted to make the most of Salisbury and its cathedral.

 Once back in Salisbury, head straight for the Cathedral.
 It’s one of the most stunning buildings I’ve ever laid my eyes upon and it has an incredibly fascinating history.

 Did you know that the Germans were ordered not to bomb Salisbury because the pilots used the cathedral spire as a navigation point?
-This is because the Salisbury Cathedral has the tallest spire in Great Britain and the 3rd tallest spire in the world!
+This is because Salisbury Cathedral has the tallest spire in Great Britain and the 3rd tallest spire in the world.

 It was consecrated in 1258 and was also the first cathedral to found a girls’ choir (in 1991…).
-It houses the world’s oldest working mechanical clock, built in 1348.
+Salisbury Cathedral houses the world’s oldest working mechanical clock, made in 1348.
 The clock doesn’t have a face but it chimes every hour.
-The baptismal font was built to commemorate the 750th anniversary.
+The baptismal font was built to commemorate the cathedral’s 750th anniversary.
 Salisbury Cathedral and the Magna Carta are free to see and explore, but a donation is encouraged as the church gets no funding from the state.

 The Magna Carta

 The Cathedral also houses the best-preserved copy of the Magna Carta in its Chapter House.
 Only 4 copies remain.
 The one in Salisbury is the best preserved of the four original copies from June 1215.
 It is written in abbreviated Latin on vellum.
-Can you believe that 2015 was the 800th anniversary of the Magna Carta?!
-It was amazing seeing the document that inspired the Bill of Rights and so many other constitutions!
+You won’t regret seeing the document that inspired the Bill of Rights and so many other constitutions.